Cquinn21/.github.io-reading-notes/commandline.md

 * The first thing you type is the command, then the argument. (must separate by spaces)
 * There are **Absolute and Relative Paths**
 * Absolute Path specifies the location of a file or directory in relation to the root directory.
 It will always begin with a (\) forward slash.
 Example: ls /home/jj/Documents
-* Relative Path specifies thelocation of a file or directory in relation to what you currently are in the system.
+* Relative Path specifies the location of a file or directory in relation to what you currently are in the system.
 They will **_not_** have a slash at the beginning.
 Example: ls Documents
-* Has Tab Completeion.
+* Has Tab Completion.
 If you are typing something you can hit the **Tab** key and it will complete the text for you unless there are multiple options.
-If there are mulitple options simply hit **Tab** it will give you your options.
+If there are multiple options simply hit **Tab** it will give you your options.
 * Must be aware of case sensitivity.

 ### Commands